tremo123/Ogar-unlimited/README.md

 ### Purchased Ogar?
 If you've purchased a copy of Ogar, you've probably been SERIOUSLY ripped off.
 [This post on our website explains why.](http://ogarproject.com/threads/psa-if-you-purchased-ogar-youve-been-ripped-off.6/)

+### How do I use these plugins?

+To use a plugin, simply download the folder and drag it into the plugins folder in src or use the plugin add command.
+To use the plugin add command, the plugin must have a files.txt file. then click on that file, click raw, and then copy the url.
+Then do `plugin add [url] [pluginname]` and it will even reload automatically for you.
+Thats it!

+### How do I create a plugin?
+Is there Documentation?

+This is the fun part, creating your own plugins.
+There is an example plugin you should look at and there is a template plugin.
+Currently, there is no documentation, but will be soon in the wiki

 ### Easy Verify
 For those of you who have trouble with minions and such, this feature is for you.
 Currently, there is no program that can get through all of ogar unlimited's filterrs anddd features, but in some future, someone might be able to crack the other anti bot mesures.
 So we created easy verify, a currently foolproof system that filters out bots.
 To turn on, turn verify to 1 in config.
 Then when a player spawns, he is frozen at a spot and is given a 3 digit code.
 Then that player presses w to kill himself and types in the code in the nickname box.
 Afteword, when pressing play again, it shows a success message.
 Press w again to play.